I had lunch last week with two friends who both opened up their own salon’s last year.

 4. Is the city good at promoting local businesses?

-Some cities are incentivized to grow the number of small business.
-This could bring you benefits that’ll help you get a better start than if you’re starting in a city where the interest to support entrepreneurs is lower.
+Some cities are incentivized to grow the number of small businesses.
+This could bring you benefits that’ll help you get a better start than if you’re starting in a city with lower interest in supporting entrepreneurs.

 So you know in what city you’ll open your salon.
 That’s a good start.

-But the area you’ll pick for you salon can make all the difference.
-Here’s what you need to consider when picking the area to start your salon in.
+But the area you’ll pick for your salon can make all the difference.
+Here’s what you need to consider when picking the area to start your salon.

 5. Is the area safe and lit up at night?

-You don’t want to spend time worrying about break-ins or sabotage on your salon.
-You also want the salon location to be a safe place for you and your staff to commute to.
+You don’t want to spend time worrying about break-ins or sabotage of your salon.
+You also want the salon location to be safe for you and your staff to commute to.

 6. Does the area fit with the image of your salon?